 Clean Room Film Extrusion

-PLITEK® specializes in extruding custom films in ISO Class 8 clean rooms.
+PLITEK® is a leading contract manufacturer specializing in extruding custom films in ISO Class 8 clean rooms.
 We have the ability to extrude smaller startup quantities supporting our customers from a design and development phase, through high volume production and commercialization.
 Custom films can be provided in roll form, sheet form, or as precision die cut components tailored to meet specific application requirements.

 As part of our continual vertical integration, we are in the process of adding new extruding capabilities: co-extrusion and polypropylene meltblown filter media extrusion.